robertZaufall/mindmanager_ai/readme.md

 ### macOS
 Python has to be installed first.
 Go to https://www.python.org/downloads/macos/ and download the desired installer.
-Install required python libraries (requirements_auth.txt only if you want to use Azure Entra ID or GCP OAuth2, requirements_mac_mlx.txt is only needed for local image generation using MLX):
+Install required python libraries (requirements_auth.txt only if you want to use `Azure Entra ID` or `GCP OAuth2`, requirements_mac_mlx.txt is only needed for local image generation using MLX):
 ```
 pip install -r requirements.txt
 pip install -r requirements_mac.txt